Usajid/731_assign4/Readme.md

 Multi Target Output Linear Regressor Score: 0.326

 After training and evaluating three regression models (Random Forest, XGBoost, Linear Regressor), in MultiouputRegressor mode, we found that Random Forest based approach performs the best on all three evaluation metrics (**Mean Absolute Error (MAE):4.54832675696375, Mean Squared Error:36.48255827784976, Regression Score:0.701**).
 Feature Engineering, including combining and removing different features, also played an important role in improving the overall effectiveness of the system.
+Please see /notebooks/majorLeague.ipynb for more details.